iBroStudio/laravel-piped-tasks/README.md

 use App\Models\Invoice;
 use App\Models\Order;
 use App\Models\Payment;
+use IBroStudio\PipedTasks\PayloadAbstract;

-final class RebillOrderPayload implements Payload, OrderPayload {
+final class RebillOrderPayload extends PayloadAbstract implements OrderPayload {
     use OrderPayloadMethods;